-If you have a dog and a new one will be entering or visiting your home, there are things you can do to ensure that the meeting goes off without a hitch.
-A new dog can mean you are bringing home a foster or a new family member, someone who has a dog is moving into your house, or someone is visiting with a dog.
+If you have a dog and a new one will be entering your home, there are things you can do to ensure that the meeting goes off without a hitch.
+The new dog could be a pup you are fostering, a new family member or a visitor.

 Factors that may influence how well dogs interact